z/snaps/README.md

 # Screenshot Notification Action Program S

-SNAPS uses the notification system to prompt users for an action post-screenshot.
+snaps uses the notification system to prompt users for an action post-screenshot.

 When the bound hotkey that initiates the script is pressed, `scrot` is executed is selection mode.
 After selecting part of the screen, a